Ab2021/Tutorials/agentic/glossary.md

 ### C

 *   **Chain of Thought (CoT) Reasoning:** A prompting technique for getting a Large Language Model (LLM) to explain its reasoning process step-by-step.
+*   **Cognitive Offloading:** The use of external aids to reduce cognitive load.
+In the context of AI agents, tools are a form of cognitive offloading.
+*   **Constitutional AI:** The idea of giving an agent a set of principles or a "constitution" to guide its self-correction process.
 *   **Conversation (in AutoGen):** A sequence of messages exchanged between agents.
-*   **Coordinator Pattern:** A multi-agent collaboration pattern where a "manager" agent assigns tasks to "worker" agents.
+*   **Coordinator Pattern:** A multi-agent collaboration pattern where a "manager" aget assigns tasks to "worker" agents.
 *   **Crew (in CrewAI):** A group of agents that work together to complete a set of tasks.
 *   **CrewAI:** An open-source framework for orchestrating role-playing, autonomous AI agents.